What is the average salary in Olympia, WA?

 Occupational Therapist

-Occupational Therapists help patients with daily activities.
-They work in hospitals and clinics.
-They assist patients in regaining independence.
+Occupational Therapists help patients improve their daily living skills.
+They work in hospitals, schools, and rehabilitation centers.
+They help patients regain independence.

 Find Occupational Therapist jobs in Olympia, WA